Keith Farmer crowned British champion at Brands Hatch

 Meanwhile, Shane 'Shakey' Byrne won the MCE British Superbike title for the sixth time.

-Byrne completed a hat-trick on the PBM Be Wiser Ducati to retain his crown by just three points from Josh Brookes (Anvil Hire TAG Yamaha).
+Byrne completed a double on the PBM Be Wiser Ducati to retain his crown by just three points from Josh Brookes (Anvil Hire TAG Yamaha) after finishing eighth in the final race.

 Leon Haslam, who led the Showdown on the JG Speedfit Kawasaki going into the final round, crashed out of race three on Sunday as his title hopes were shattered.